INNOVATORS VS COVID 19

-Victor Rashkov: It had a positive effect initially as the world started streaming more video content and use entertainment services more on a daily basis.
+Victor Rashkov: It had a positive effect initially as the world started streaming more video content and using entertainment services more on a daily basis.
 As things progressed, the trend reversed, and there was a short negative effect on us.
-Eventually, things leveled out.
+Eventually, things levelled out.
 We were most impacted by the need to take care of relatives who are sick, which slowed our development cycle significantly.

 Did you have to make difficult choices regarding human resources, and what are the lessons learned?